mlanza/ai-literacy/301/05-text-adventures.md

 Let’s go back to booking flights.
 Without MCP, it was a mess.
 You had to build a brittle stack of logic just to interpret a user’s intent, hit Skyscanner’s API, translate results, and maybe surface a booking option.
 But with MCP, it’s like your LLM walks into the Skyscanner Travel Agency and starts working with an actual agent behind the desk — someone who already knows the forms, the lingo, the workflow.

-**That’s the real trick.
-MCP doesn’t just expose tools.
-It exposes knowhow.**
+That’s the real trick.
+MCP servers don’t only expose tools.
+They expose knowhow as **pluggable and functional competencies**.

 Your model doesn’t just get access to a terminal.
 It gets access to a role.
 A fluency.
 A set of latent capabilities that only make sense when activated in the right setting.